Choose a website building platform

 Before I move on and give you the step by step instructions for setting up a web page, I want you to let you know that it will cost you some money.
 Building a website with WordPress is actually FREE, but personal domain name (YourSiteName.com) and hosting (service that connects your site to the internet) will cost you approximately $3-$4 per month.

 In short, if you want to set up a website for others to read/browse – you’ll need both of them (domain & hosting)

-Whenever you buy a hosting & domain, you’ll also get personal email account(s): email@example.com – Cool, right?
+Whenever you buy a hosting & domain, you’ll also get a personal email account(s): email@example.com – Cool, right?

 If you already have a domain and hosting, you can feel free to skip this step and move on to Step 2. where I’m going to explain you how to set up a website.